ing-bank/lion/packages/select/README.md

 `;
 ```

-## Live Demo/Documentation

-> See our [storybook](http://lion-web-components.netlify.com/?path=/docs/forms-select--default-story) for a live demo and API documentation

 For this form element it is important to put the `slot="input"` with the native `select` yourself, because you are responsible for filling it with `<option>`s.
 For most other form elements in `lion` we do this for you, because there's no need to put html inside the native form inputs.